QuarticCat/QuarticCat.github.io/content/posts/read-cpp-types.en.md

 ## `const` And `volatile`

 `const` and `volatile` take the same position in declarations, and they can be used together.
 Here for simplicity, only `const` will be used in the following examples.
 All `const` below can be (syntactically) legally replaced by `volatile`, `const volatile`, and `volatile const`.
-The later two are semantically equal.
+The latter two are semantically equal.

 `const` usually has a clear meaning, as in `const int a` and `int (*a)(const std::string&)`.
 Confusions of `const` often involve pointers.
 For pointers, `const` needs to express two meanings: